IgorLizenko/playwright-testrail-reporter/README.md

 - `username`: TestRail email
 - `password`: TestRail password or API key
 - `includeAllCases`: Optional, default `false`, whether to include all cases of the suite to the test run
-- `closeRuns`: Optional, default `false`, whether to close runs on end
+- `closeRuns`: Optional, default `false`, whether to close test runs in the end

 ## Usage